 • Finally, we would appreciate knowing how you found the journal (social, ad listing, database search, reference, etc), and your answer to the following: What is the most overlooked novel of all time?

-All submissions will be considered for both Issue Five, which will be published in print, digital, and online formats, and upcoming Quarterly Features, which will appear online only.
+All submissions will be considered for both Issue Seven which will be published in print, digital, and online formats, and upcoming Quarterly Features, which will appear online only.
 Accepted pieces will be placed in one of these releases, with all such decisions made at the sole discretion of the editors.

 Thank you for your support of fearless writing.